-Assistance Grants - Access to Industry Priority Uses of Agvet Chemicals 2019-20: processes
+Assistance Grants - Access to Industry Priority Uses of Agvet Chemicals 2020-21 program: processes

-The Assistance Grants - Access to Industry Priority Uses of Agvet Chemicals program is designed to achieve Australian government objectives.
+The Assistance Grants - Access to Industry Priority Uses of Agvet Chemicals program (the program) is designed to achieve Australian Government objectives.

-This grant opportunity is part of the above program.
-It contributes to the Department of Agriculture's Outcome 1.10 - Agricultural Resources, and aims to improve access for industry to priority minor use agricultural and veterinary (agvet) chemicals.
-The Department of Agriculture works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines
+This grant opportunity contributes to the Department of Agriculture, Water and the Environment's (the department) Outcome 3.10 - Agricultural Resources, and aims to improve access for industry to priority minor use agricultural and veterinary (agvet) chemicals.
+The department works with stakeholders to plan and design the grant program according to the

-Commonwealth Grants Rules and Guidelines 2017 (CGRGs).
+Commonwealth Grants Rules and Guidelines 2017 (CGRGs)